LW1N/cmpe272/README.md

 # Pass & Play (php-mysql-demo)

 PHP + MySQL demo site (Pass & Play company site).
-Built by Jenkins, image promoted via the [selfhosted-webapps](https://github.com/LW1N/selfhosted-webapps) GitOps repo.
+This folder contains local application source and CI pipeline files used to build `docker.io/lw1n/php-mysql-demo`.

+Note: in the root GitOps repository, Flux deploys from `apps/php-mysql-demo`.
+This `cmpe272/` folder is typically used for local development and validation.

 ## Local development